christiangenco/christiangenco.github.io/things.md

 ## <a name="hardware"></a>Hardware

 * [13-inch **MacBook Pro** with touchbar, 3.1 GHz Intel Core i5, 16 GB 2133 MHz LPDDR3 ram](https://www.apple.com/macbook-pro/): my most essential tool in writing software and keeping organized.
-I love Touch ID, USB-C, and the new keyboard and trackpad (both my favorite of any MacBook I've ever owned), but am indifferent about the touch bar.
-It might be more useful if I did more video editing.
+I love Touch ID, USB-C, and the new keyboard and trackpad (both my favorite of any MacBook I've ever owned), but am indifferent about the gimmicky touch bar.
-* [**iPhone 6s**](https://www.apple.com/shop/buy-iphone/iphone6s): smartphone innovation has been stagnating, so I've gone from upgrading every other iPhone to every third iPhone.
-I might switch to android for more customizability.
+* [**Google Pixel 2**](https://store.google.com/product/pixel_2): the best camera and smartphone I've ever used, and my first Android phone.
+I should've switched earlier; Android as an operating system fits my use cases for a phone much more than iPhones do.
 * [10.5-inch **iPad Pro**](https://www.apple.com/ipad-pro/): I held out for a while on getting an iPad, but [iOS 11](https://www.apple.com/ios/ios-11-preview/) finally made it a useful machine (multitasking is on point).
 Invaluable for consuming media (like my watch-later YouTube playlist, or [WesBos courses](http://wesbos.com/courses/)), fun to learn drawing on, and novel to push everyday computing tasks to (like messaging and triaging email).
+I find myself using it less.
-* [**Apple Watch** Series 1, Space Gray Aluminum](https://www.apple.com/watch/): I turn notifications and bluetooth off and use it as a really good watch.
-The core feature I need that I haven't found in any other watch is being able to set a timer with a silent alarm (it's also easy to calculate how long the alarm should be by spinning the digital crown to the time I need to leave).
-I've found myself using it less and less.
+* [**fitbit** flex 2](https://www.fitbit.com/flex2): sleep tracking.
+I should switch to one that can measure heart rate for higher accuracy.
-* [**Amazon Alexa**](https://www.amazon.com/Amazon-Echo-Bluetooth-Speaker-with-WiFi-Alexa/dp/B00X4WHP5E?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B00X4WHP5E): On paper, you wouldn't think a voice-enabled assistant for your kitchen/living room would be any better than just talking to Siri on your phone, but it absolutely is.
-Alexa makes it easier to add things to your shopping list at the moment you notice them missing from your fridge, set timers, play songs and news to listen to while cooking, and [check if it's okay for your dog to eat what you're cooking](https://www.echoskillstore.com/Dr-Dog/39678).
-Functionally the same as a [Google Home](https://madeby.google.com/home/), which are both becoming [operating systems for your house](https://stratechery.com/2017/amazons-operating-system/).
+* [**Google Home Mini**](https://store.google.com/product/google_home_mini): On paper, you wouldn't think a voice-enabled assistant for your kitchen/living room would be any better than just talking to Siri on your phone, but it absolutely is.
+Google Home makes it easier to add things to your shopping list at the moment you notice them missing from your fridge, set timers, play songs and news to listen to while cooking, and [check if it's okay for your dog to eat what you're cooking](https://www.echoskillstore.com/Dr-Dog/39678).
+Functionally the same as a [Amazon Alexa](http://amzn.to/2CPqpIY), which are both becoming [operating systems for your house](https://stratechery.com/2017/amazons-operating-system/).

 ### <a name="hardware-gaming"></a>Gaming

-These things were specifically purchased and used so I could play [Overwatch](https://playoverwatch.com/en-us/).
+These things were specifically purchased and used so I could play [Overwatch](https://playoverwatch.com/en-us/) and [Starcraft](http://us.blizzard.com/en-us/games/sc/).

 * [**Tecknet bluetooth mouse**](https://www.amazon.com/Portable-Wireless-Receiver-Notebook-Adjustment/dp/B001DHECXA?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B001DHECXA): one of the cheapest bluetooth mice on Amazon.
 It works just fine, and one of the side buttons works as a melee attack by default.
 * [**Samsung T3 SSD**](https://www.amazon.com/Samsung-T3-Portable-SSD-MU-PT500B/dp/B01AVF6UQQ?psc=1&amp;SubscriptionId=AKIAJCLZCPY4IPXPQMIQ&amp;tag=cgenco-20&amp;linkCode=xm2&amp;camp=2025&amp;creative=165953&amp;creativeASIN=B01AVF6UQQ): I install windows on this external drive to free up internal drive space, and for the psychological barrier.
 Am I deciding right now to play video games?
 That means I need to go get the hard drive and plug it in.
 This gives me enough opportunity to decide if I actually should be playing video games.
 Also, this drive is super tiny, which is nice.